gaborhor/TADPREP/README.md

 Using the library in a deliberate, as-needed manner allows you to leverage TADPREP's interactive guidance for basic tasks while maintaining the flexibility to implement more sophisticated methods as required for your specific use case.

-For example, if you need to use advanced imputation techniques:
+For example, if you want to use advanced imputation techniques:
 ```python
 # 1. Use TADPREP for initial preparation
 import pandas as pd